opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 Fork [OpenSearch](https://github.com/opensearch-project/OpenSearch) and clone locally, e.g. `git clone https://github.com/[your username]/OpenSearch.git`.

 ## Publish OpenSearch feature/extensions Branch to Maven local
-The work done to support the extensions framework is located on the `Feature/Extensions` branch of the OpenSearch project.
+The work done to support the extensions framework is located on the `feature/extensions` branch of the OpenSearch project.
 It is necessary to publish the dependencies of this branch to your local maven repository prior to running the extension on a seperate process.

-In order to do this, first navigate to the directory that OpenSearch has been cloned to, checkout the correct branch, e.g. `git checkout feature/extensions`.
-Then run `./gradlew publishToMavenLocal`.
+- First navigate to the directory that OpenSearch has been cloned to
+- Checkout the correct branch, e.g. `git checkout feature/extensions`.
+- Run `./gradlew publishToMavenLocal`.

 It is necessary to publish dependencies to a local maven repository until this branch is merged to `main`, at which point all dependencies will be published to Maven central.

-### Run Extension
+### Run OpenSearch SDK

 Navigate to the directory that OpenSearch-SDK has been cloned to and run main script using `gradlew run`.